gturi/nca/examples/module-shell-command-execution.md

 Shelljs is passed as a one of the anonymous function input, to facilitate native command execution (i.e. useful to run git and docker commands which share the same interface across differen operating systems).

-Moreover a `safeExec` utility function can be used to run commands which can potentially fail: the function will throw an exception when the command has a non 0 exit code.
+Moreover a `shelljsSafeExec` utility function can be used to run commands which can potentially fail: the function will throw an exception when the command has a non 0 exit code.